Hi, I'm Robert Malka.

 I'm obsessed with distilling my life into lessons and moments worth sharing.

 My life goal has taken me everywhere.
-I currently am building a magnificent, radical alternative to middle school in Expanse, with the intention of rapidly scaling; I'm leading the charge on developing a Responsible AI framework on the AI Shapers Council (co-founder); and every so often I publish work on AI Ethics and Nietzsche (links forthcoming!).
-I've co-founded a company that provides interpreting services for the Deaf in the US, Canada, and the Middle East; explored the US and Canada through 10,000 miles of train-riding to write a book on having Deaf parents (second book using my train experience forthcoming!); and emphasize joy and optimism on my Instagram.
-I also periodically interpret rap songs into American Sign Language for kicks on YouTube!
+I currently am building a magnificent, radical alternative to middle school in Expanse, with the intention of rapidly scaling; I'm leading the charge on developing a Responsible AI framework on the AI Future Lab (co-founder); I'll be publishing work on AI Ethics and Nietzsche (links forthcoming!).
+I've co-founded a company that provides interpreting services for the Deaf in the US, Canada, and the Middle East; explored the US and Canada through 10,000 miles of train-riding to write a book on having Deaf parents (second book using my train experience forthcoming!); I've also done some fun data science projects, as a graduate of Springboard's Data Science bootcamp - check out my Github.
+I also (rarely these days) interpret rap songs into American Sign Language for kicks on YouTube!
 Check it out.

 I'm a 2015 graduate of St. John's College, a liberal arts college where we read the Great Books of the western tradition.
 If you let me, I'll lecture about Nietzsche for hours.
 So don't be surprised at my free-form blog, Inorganic Thoughts, where I explore topics I find interesting.